 2. Club of Gdansk: Cross-Sector Collaboration for Urban Administration and Planning

 While the port city of Gdansk was ravaged by World War II, a majority of its population was either lost or displaced during its many years of heavy conflict.
 Today, however, the Polish city is a modern and vibrant urban center in eastern Europe.
 Having only relatively recently caught up with other European cities in terms of economic development, the city looked for ways to improve its quality of life.
 The city created the Club of Gdansk, an informal think tank for civil society groups and grassroots organizers to collaborate with city leaders to design and develop the Gdansk's long term strategy.
 What began as an experiment in enabling bottom-up processes to identify priority issues, eventually became a fixture of the city's administration.
 Core to the Club's civil society and government members is their commitment to a set of values, which includes transparency, self-de- termination, and "courage to act."
 Over the years, the Club of Gdansk has transformed the city and brought about a wave of institutional reorganization supported by the city administration.
-It has successfully involved tens of thousands of citizens and made them active co-creators of city policies. —Ryan Conway
+It has successfully involved tens of thousands of citizens and made them active co-creators of city policies. —Marco Quaglia

 3. Neighborhood Partnership Network: Empowering Residents to Participate in City Planning